[Why you should choose Joomla] The power of Joomla functionality

 You say too many options given will confuse the first time users?
 I think not.
-A non-developer user like me when using Joomla the first time, looking at its out-of-the-box admin, still know where I need to go if I want to create menu, to make a module or to add a blog article.
-Learning Joomla at first sight is hard – it is just a myth passing from time to time.
+A non-developer user like me when using Joomla the first time, looking at its out-of-the-box admin, still know where I need to go if I want to create a menu, to make a module or to add a blog article.
+Learning Joomla, at first sight, is hard – it is just a myth passing from time to time.

 Overall, I think most people should be able to learn how to create and run Joomla sites very quickly (while WordPress might seem easier at first, it will need you to spend more time learning to create other features that Joomla directly makes them available in its core).

 Okay, many people skip Joomla just because it’s not SEO friendly.
 And WordPress is better for SEO.
 That’s an old story that you need to forget right now.

 From Joomla 2.5, Joomla SEO is almost as good as that of WordPress.
 And from Joomla 3.5, with the update to the latest PHP version, Joomla is 2x faster and it has many things improved to be much lighter at its core.
 Guess what?
 Your website now loads faster when running with Joomla.